-While your child is in the womb, the testicles are developing inside his abdomen.
+While the child is in the womb, the testicles are developing inside his abdomen.
 Towards the end of pregnancy, the testicles travel through a passage into the scrotum.
-Both testicles should be in the scrotum by the time your child is one year old.
+Both testicles should be in the scrotum by the time the child is one year old.

 In some children, the testicles may be in the scrotum for much of the time, but cannot be felt there because they naturally rise back into the body through fear or cold temperatures.
-You can usually find this out by putting your child in a warm bath and checking whether you can feel both testicles.
+A parent can usually find this out by putting the child in a warm bath and checking whether they can feel both testicles.
 If this is the case, there is no cause for concern.

 What are the symptoms of undescended testicles?